 However, these businesses are of immense value, with or without Covid-19.

 Firstly, they have strong brands that are unlikely to be dislodged by capricious customers.
 Unilever's Lux is the leading soap brand in Nigeria.
 It is ubiquitous and has been a dominant brand for generations.
 In Pakistan, Unilever's Cornetto ice creams have weathered currency crises, terrorism and consumer collapses.

 Second, the FMCG majors have mastered the strategy of selling to the bottom of the pyramid.
 They sell in small unit sizes and to the mass market.
 Unilever sells Lux shampoo in Nigeria, Pakistan and Indonesia.
 These are markets where the average wage is barely US$4 per day.
 By pricing these products at 20 US cents a pack, they can reach the relatively untapped fortune that resides at the bottom of the pyramid.

 Third, FMCG have higher ROE than almost any other industry.
 High ROE companies enjoy a margin of safety to continue generating ROE even in the event of high interest rates and/or inflation.
-If we see an inflationary spiral in frontier markets, the FMCG cohorts would be a better investment than FD or local bonds.
+If we see an inflationary spiral in frontier markets, the FMCG cohorts would be a better investment than fixed deposits or local bonds.

 FMCG have solid balance sheets